iZeaoGamer/Zector/major.md

 - Added /spawner list - To see a list of availble spawners.
 - /spawner <mob> will now give you a mob spawner with the mob inside of the cage, and is now placeable, just like vanilla!
 Yes, it costs economy to buy the spawners.
 - Fixed a bug, where spawners wouldn't function correctly, making it non functional tile.
-- Some mobs now have an AI built in to the software.
-- Added protocol support for MC version: v1.15.0.54 BETA Build.
-(Untested)
-- Added new event; EntityGenerateEvent, which executes the Generation of Entities from spawners.
 - Basic Implementation for Spawn eggs.
 - Fixed errors in console which caused mobs not to spawn properly.
 - Fixed ender pearls from players being able to collide themselves.
 (Tested to be fixed.)